 The “Artist a Day Challenge” celebrates Black History Month by highlighting Black artists and diverse forms of cultural expression across the African diaspora.

-One thought on “Artist a Day Challenge 2016-15: A Ruckus on the Runway: Black Models in Fashion”
+One response to “Artist a Day Challenge 2016-15: A Ruckus on the Runway: Black Models in Fashion”